Frequently Asked Questions

 How does the appraisal process work?

 The client should prepare for the appraisal by having all items to be appraised accessible.
 It is helpful for objects to be on tables (if items are small) and in well-lit rooms.
-We will also ask for any background information you have of the object, including any family stories, previous paperwork or bills of sale, etc. During the consultation and evaluation, all items will be measured and photographed.
+We will also ask for any background information you have of the objects, including any family stories, previous paperwork or bills of sale, etc. During the consultation and evaluation, all items will be measured and photographed.

 Following the evaluation, we will conduct market research to find comparables of the object(s) in the appraisal.
 We have subscriptions to a number of databases and auction results that help us find accurate value opinions.